cburen0/In-situ-monitoring-of-powder-bed-fusion-additive-manufacturing/system_development/Uru/v0.3/Camera/README_Event_Setup.txt

 Installation Guide.
-Since the files to be able to control the event camera are over 5ish GB I don't want to upload them to the GitHub.
+Since the files to be able to control the event camera are over 5ish GB I can't to upload them to the GitHub.
 1. Follow the guide: https://docs.prophesee.ai/stable/installation/windows_openeb.html#chapter-installation-windows-openeb
 	1.1 Install git
 	1.2 Install CMake 3.26 (more recent versions might not be compatible)